Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Analysis of Content Coding

-The view dependency of the estimated precisions may be related to uncertainty coding of facial features.
+The view dependency of the estimated precisions in MLVAE may be related to uncertainty coding of facial features.
 That is, since a single image provides only partial information for the content, the inference necessarily includes ambiguity.
 For example, from a frontal face image, we are sure about the eyes, nose, and mouth, but less sure about the ears; from a profile face image, we are sure about the visible side of the face, but much less sure about the invisible side.
-Thus, we might be able to infer a more accurate content representation if we integrate estimated content information for different views with the uncertainty taken into account.
-However, the view-dependent representation seems to go somewhat in the opposite direction to the goal of disentangling---to discover view-invariant representation---which might be one explanation for the observed lower performance of MLVAE in few-shot classification.
+Thus, by taking uncertainty into account, we might be able to infer a more accurate content representation when integrating estimated content information from different views.
+However, the view-dependent representation seems to go in the opposite direction to the goal of disentangling---to discover view-invariant representation.
+This explains the reason for the observed lower performance of MLVAE in few-shot classification.